 This blog does not provide “advice” of any kind be it legal, financial, or engineering analysis.
 You are solely responsible for any use you make of information posted on this blog for the obvious reason that it makes no claim to having professional expertise in these areas.

-- This blog publishes a basic reading list on nuclear energy for generalists.
+- This blog publishes and updates annually a basic reading list on nuclear energy for generalists.